digitalascetic/iron-router-i18n/README.md

 #### getDefaultLanguage()

-Provides a method to return the default language for Iron Router i18n (default implementation just returns defaultLanguage property)
+Provides a method to return the default "fallback" language for Iron Router i18n.
+This is the language "fallback" language used when no current language is defined with `Router.setLanguage` or by using `autoConfLanguage`.
+(default implementation just returns defaultLanguage property which default to "en").

 #### getLangCode(path, options)